-Situated in the central North Island, the diverse Hamilton and Waikato region is well known for its nature-based tourism, underground wonders, Middle-earth movie magic and iconic Waikato River.
-The region offers something for every visitor, from Hamilton's urban attractions to the stunning black sand surf beaches of Raglan and the rolling hills and ancient bush-clad mountains that shape the landscape.
+Situated in the central North Island, the diverse Waikato region is well known for its nature-based tourism, underground wonders, Middle-earth movie magic and iconic Waikato River.
+The region offers something for every visitor, from Hamilton city’s attractions to the stunning black sand surf beaches of Raglan and the rolling hills and ancient bush-clad mountains that shape the landscape.

 Classic cars, river cruises, microbrewery tours and more are on offer, and for a truly spectacular view of Hamilton and the wider region a hot air balloon ride is definitely a must.
-The city is also well known as a business centre for creativity and innovation as well as a destination for national and international events.
+The city is also well known as a business centre for creativity and innovation as well as a destination for national and international events such as the annual Balloons Over Waikato.

 If New Zealand’s world-famous adventure tourism is on the agenda, the region boasts some of the country’s best.
 Millions of years in the making, Waitomo Caves provides an underground playground like no other.
-Visitors can explore the walks, farm experiences and great cafes above ground before heading below the surface to experience the awe-inspiring limestone formations and magical boat rides under thousands of twinkling glowworms.
+Visitors can enjoy great walks and cafes above ground before heading below the surface to experience the awe-inspiring limestone formations and magical boat rides under thousands of twinkling glowworms.
 For the more adventurous at heart, try abseiling, black water rafting, ziplining and climbing through the cave systems on one of the many adventure tours.
 Cave networks in North Waikato also offer subterranean adventures.

 The water sport options on the mighty Waikato River are also a must.
 Winding its way through the region, the Waikato River is the longest in New Zealand, and it offers great kayaking, cruising, trout fishing and jet boating, particularly on its picturesque hydro lakes such as Lake Karapiro.

 A slice of the "real Middle-earth", as seen in The Lord of the Rings and The Hobbit trilogies, can be found near Matamata.
-Peter Jackson looked no further than the Hamilton and Waikato region when seeking out the setting for The Shire in his epic adaptation of JRR Tolkien's classics.
 Quietly hidden behind green rolling hills on a sheep farm near Matamata, Hobbiton Movie Set Tours provides visitors with first-hand insights into the details that went into creating the set.
 Hobbit holes, The Green Dragon Inn, the mill and other structures can be viewed as you are transported into The Shire from Middle-earth.
 Further south the spectacular limestone cliffs and native forest at Mangaotaki Valley can now be visited, where scenes from The Hobbit: An Unexpected Journey were also filmed.

 Because of its central location, Hamilton is also the perfect base for exploring the wider region and central North Island.

-For a range of things to see and do, accommodation and transport options in the Hamilton and Waikato region, visit www.hamiltonwaikato.com.
+For a range of things to see and do, accommodation and transport options in the Hamilton and Waikato region, visit waikatonz.com